PelleLille/hsl-docs/functions.rst

 .. class:: TLSSocket(socket, options)

   The TLSSocket class allows OpenSSL like SSL(3) code.
-The TLSSocket class takes a connected SOCK_STREAM Socket instance and encapuslates any read and writes in TLS.
+The TLSSocket class takes a connected :class:`Socket` instance (SOCK_STREAM) and encapsulates any read and writes in TLS/SSL.

   :param Socket socket: a socket
   :param array options: options array